HHS Title X Family Planning Fund Fact Sheet

 While Obria is expanding its network with another 15 pending affiliates with 20 clinics, this Title X grant money will be used to expand services to low income individuals and families in four California counties.

-The seven grant subrecipients include three Obria affiliates and three other comprehensive health care providers:
+The six grant subrecipients include three Obria affiliates and three other comprehensive health care providers:

 - Obria Real Options (RO)